jmphil09/carmichael/README.md

 # Welcome to my Carmichael number repo!

-Note: this document is in the process of being updated.

 This repo is designed to reproduce and extend the research done in my Master's Thesis:
 [Phillips_thesis_final.pdf](Phillips_thesis_final.pdf)

 This research was originally done between 2009-2011, and relies heavily on cpu computation power.
 One of the reasons I have created this repo is to reproduce my original results on much newer hardware in a fraction of the original time.
 For example, it took a few months of computation time to generate the original results and I can reproduce those results in a couple of days using a Threadripper CPU or a small raspberry pi compute cluster (see below for specifics).